stephenberry/repe/README.md

 > The motivation is to provide a standard way to build RPC interfaces and databases with flexible formats and query specifications.

-# Version 1

-> [!IMPORTANT]
->
-> This Version 1 of the specification is a complete rework in order to support any data format.
-It also embeds the message size and uses a packed binary header for better efficiency and smaller messages.

 ## Endianness

 The endianness must be `little endian`, selected for optimal performance on modern systems.